paygol/osCommerce/README.md

 ### Testing:

-- To test the newly installed module you can enable your service's "Test" mode at the "My Services" section of your panel, at PayGol's website.
+- To test the newly installed module you can enable your service's "Test" mode at the "My Services" section of your panel, at Paygol's website.
 Be sure to change it back before going live.

 ### Important Notes: